Your Ultimate LMS Pricing Comparison Guide

-Business sizes and needs vary across industries, and so do the corresponding eLearning platforms and how they are managed and regulated.
-There is no one-size-fits-all solution, and those who think as such end up wildly disappointed.
+Secondly, business sizes and needs vary across industries, and so do the corresponding eLearning platforms and how they are managed and regulated.
+There is no one-size-fits-all solution, but there is a solution that’s right for your industry, training and outcomes.

 Why it’s important to switch your mindset

-Matching the right LMS to your organisation’s needs is crucial and often difficult because the features and functionalities you’re after come with a price tag.
-Even something marked as free will inevitably cost you something (time, resources, or lost opportunities/potential revenue) because of the inherently limiting nature of free products.
+Effectively matching an LMS to your organisation’s needs is crucial yet often difficult, because the features and functionalities you’re after come with a price tag.
+Even something marked as free will inevitably cost you something (time, resources, or lost opportunities/potential revenue) because of the technical debt associated with free products.

 To avoid paying up to 59% more than you expect, you need to conduct due diligence before committing to a price point for an LMS.
 A comprehensive LMS Pricing Comparison Guide will be your best friend in this process.

 Here’s the thing about LMS pricing.
 You don’t just get to say, we want to pay per month because that’s the billing frequency that suits you.
 The LMS cost is usually dependant on two things: